Maryland Alimony Attorneys Protect Your Future

 Under Maryland law, alimony can take several forms, including:

-- Alimony pendente lite — Alimony pendente lite (which is Latin for “pending litigation”) is paid only between the time you file for divorce and the time the divorce becomes final.
+- Alimony pendente lite — Alimony pendente lite (which is Latin for “pending litigation”) is paid only between the time you file for divorce, where alimony is requested, and the time the divorce becomes final.
 The purpose is to maintain the status quo while the divorce proceedings are ongoing.
 A spouse who is awarded alimony pendente lite won’t necessarily be awarded alimony in the final divorce order.

-- Rehabilitative alimony — This is the kind of alimony that’s most likely to be awarded at the end of the divorce, if any alimony is awarded at all.
+- Rehabilitative alimony — This is the kind of alimony that’s most likely to be awarded at the end of the divorce, if any alimony is awarded.
 Rehabilitative alimony typically is tied to a particular goal, such as going back to school or obtaining vocational training.
-Rehabilitative alimony often is awarded for two or three years, but rarely for longer than 10.
+Rehabilitative alimony often is awarded for two to five years, but rarely for longer than 10.

 - Indefinite alimony — This is alimony with no specified end point.
-It is rarely awarded.
 It occurs in cases in which the payee spouse is ill, disabled or aged, or when the payor spouse’s standard of living is grossly greater than the payee spouse’s.

 If circumstances change substantially, either of the ex-spouses can ask the court to modify the alimony award.
-The attorneys at Haspel, McLeod & Drawbaugh, P.C. have extensive experience in seeking modification and enforcement of alimony awards.
+The attorneys at Haspel & McLeod, P.C. have extensive experience in seeking modification and enforcement of alimony awards.

 Factors the court considers in alimony decisions